henrivain/BuildTesseract/BuildingAndroidUsingScript.md

-# Using provided build script
+# Using provided build script to build for Android

 You can find build scripts I have written in the repository `Scripts` folder